So, you’ve decided that Emergency Preparedness is important for your family, but there is one problem:

 Here are a few other creative ideas for spending less: 5 Things You Can Trim from Your Budget Right Now

 Once you’ve cut some things out, commit to setting that money aside for emergency preparedness!

 11. Earn Money

-Yes, you could consider getting a part time job, becoming a Thrive Life consultant, selling on Etsy, or starting a blog (here is another helpful article on that) and working from home.
+Yes, you could consider getting a part-time job, becoming a Thrive Life consultant, selling on Etsy, making money from home, or starting a blog (here is another helpful article on that) and working from home.
 But those are kinda BIG undertakings (go for it if you are up for it).